Shadkoech/alx-backend-storage/0x01-NoSQL/README.md

 ## Overview

-In this project, we delve into the world of NoSQL databases, particularly MongoDB, to understand its principles, advantages, and practical implementation.
+In this project, I delve into the world of NoSQL databases, particularly MongoDB, to understand its principles, advantages, and practical implementation.
 NoSQL databases offer flexibility and scalability, making them suitable for modern applications where structured data is not a necessity.
-Through this project, we aim to grasp the core concepts of NoSQL, differentiate it from SQL databases, and gain hands-on experience with MongoDB.
+Through this project, I aimed to grasp the core concepts of NoSQL, differentiate it from SQL databases, and gain hands-on experience with MongoDB.

 ## Installation